loftwah/downscope/src/pages/chapter-three.md

 ## 6. EMMA: ACCELERATION INTO THE VOID

 The apartment became Emma Layton's world, her cage, her bunker.
 The sixty days following the office closure announcement weren't a transition; they were a descent.
 The physical walls dissolved, replaced by digital ones constructed from Jira tickets, Confluence pages, Figma prototypes, and the relentless hum of her laptop.
 Remote-first meant no escape.
 No commute to decompress.
 No hallway conversations.
-No boundary between work's demands and the terrifying emptiness of her personal life.
+No boundary between work's demands and the terrifying emptiness of her personal life—an emptiness acutely felt since James and the kids had gone.

 She worked.
 God, how she worked.
 Her productivity metrics went supernova.
 She absorbed tasks like a black hole.
 Victor Chen, perhaps sensing vulnerability or simply exploiting her inexplicable capacity, piled on responsibilities.
 Roadmap refinements.
 Competitive teardowns.
 User journey mapping.
 Executive dashboards.
 Emma took it all, delivered it all.
 Flawlessly.
 Ahead of schedule.
 Her Slack status perpetually green, email responses in minutes, Jira velocity charts near-vertical.